Michael-Cowie/Prolog/README.md

 # Prolog
-This repository contains questions that I have answered using prolog.
+This repository contains questions that I have answered using Prolog.